Steve Reeves (computer scientist)

-Steve Reeves is a computer scientist based at the University of Waikato in New Zealand.
-He is the Associate Dean and the Programme Co-ordinator of Software Engineering.
-He has undertaken research work on the Z notation, formal methods for GUI design and a general theory of refinement.
+Steve Reeves (born 31 October 1957) is a British computer scientist based at the University of Waikato in New Zealand.
+He has been in the various roles of Associate Dean, Programme Co-ordinator and Head of Department of Software Engineering.
+He has undertaken research work on the Z notation, formal methods for GUI design, a general theory of refinement and logic for veracity.

-Steve Reeves' academic work is in the area of formal methods to aid software engineering.
+Reeves' academic work is in the area of formal methods to aid software engineering.
 In particular, he has undertaken research into the design and use of logics for specification.
 With Prof. Martin Henson, he has studied the formal semantics of the Z notation in detail, in relation to the international ISO standard for Z.

-He has recently started work (initially with colleagues from Data61) on uses for blockchain.
-He has had a seed grant awarded by the New Zealand Science for Technological Innovation fund SfTI.
+He has done work (initially with colleagues from Data61) on uses for blockchain.
+He has had a two seed grants awarded by the New Zealand Science for Technological Innovation fund SfTI.

+More recently, he has developed a logic for veracity, also under the SfTI scheme, but this time as part of a multi-university Spearhead grant Veracity project.

 Reeves has delivered talks internationally, including as the opening talk in the BCS-FACS seminar series at the British Computer Society in London in 2005.